The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 This claim appears false at first inspection.
 The quantum computing ecosystem is Python: Qiskit, Ocean SDK, Cirq, Jupyter Notebooks, etc. Every tutorial begins with pip install qiskit.
 Every demo ends before deployment.
 This is not accidental.
 Python optimizes for research velocity.
 Production trading systems optimize for determinism, bounded latency, and operational survivability under pathological conditions.
 Research velocity is not on that list.

 The industry mistake is therefore predictable: "If quantum finance exists in Python, then production quantum finance must also be Python."
-This inference is invalid.
-The actual problem is not: can Python call a quantum solver?
-That problem was solved years ago.

-The actual problem is: Can quantum optimization be integrated into production financial infrastructure without rewriting the infrastructure itself?
+Can quantum optimization be integrated into production financial infrastructure without rewriting the infrastructure itself?

 That problem remains mostly unsolved.
 This post is an attempt.